Florence Bascom

 Florence Bascom (July 14, 1862 – June 18, 1945) was a pioneer American woman geologist and educator.
-Bascom became an anomaly in the 19th century when she earned two bachelor's degrees and a masters degree.
-Earning a Bachelor of Arts in 1882, and a Bachelor of Science in 1884 both at the University of Wisconsin.
-Shortly after, in 1887, Bascom earned her master's degree in geology at the University of Wisconsin.
-Bascom was the second woman to earn her PhD in geology in the United States, in 1893.
-Receiving her PhD from Johns Hopkins University, this made her the first woman to earn a degree at the institution.
-After earning her doctorate in geology, in 1896 Bascom became the first woman to work for the United States Geological Survey as well as being one of the first women to earn a master's degree in geology.
-Bascom was known for her innovative findings in this field, and led the next generation of female geologists.
-Geologists consider Bascom to be the "first woman geologist in America".
+Bascom was the second woman to earn a PhD in geology in the United States.
+She received her PhD in 1893 from Johns Hopkins University and was the first woman to earn a PhD at the institution in any field.
+In 1896 Bascom became the first woman to work for the United States Geological Survey.
+Bascom also founded the department of geology at Bryn Mawr College where she trained many leading women geologists.

 Early life

-Florence Bascom was born in Williamstown, Massachusetts, on July 14, 1862.
-The youngest of five children, Bascom came from a family who, unlike most at the time, encouraged women's entrance into society.
-Her father, John Bascom, was a professor at Williams College, and later president of the University of Wisconsin.
-He was the driving factor of her career and her first contact in the field of geology.
+Florence Bascom was born in Williamstown, Massachusetts, on July 14, 1862, the youngest of five children.
+Bascom came from a family which, unlike most at the time, encouraged women's education and participation in public life.
+Her father John Bascom was then a professor at rhetoric at Williams College.
+In 1874 her father became the president of the University of Wisconsin and the family moved out west to Madison.
 Her mother, Emma Curtiss Bascom, was a women's rights activist involved in the suffrage movement.
 Her parents were steadfast supporters of women's rights and encouraged women to obtain a college education.

-Her father became the president of the University of Wisconsin in 1874.
-One year later in 1875, the university began accepting women and Bascom Hill, within the Madison campus, was named after the family and their legacy.
+In 1875, one year after John Bascom took office, the University of Wisconsin began accepting female students.
+Bascom Hill, within the Madison campus, was later named after her father.

 Florence Bascom had a very close relationship with her father and he played a very influential role in her life.
+He was the driving factor of her career and her first contact in the field of geology.
 Her father had struggled with mental illness and would often take his children exploring into the mountains.
+It was a drive with her father who pointed out a landscape that she did not understand, which intrigued her enough to learn about the earth and its geologic processes.
 These explorations and the various scientific instruments they had in their household encouraged her to have an interest in sciences.
 Florence graduated with high grades from Madison High School at the age of 16.